pawamoy/website/_drafts/2018-03-18-django-auth-server-for-shiny.md

 The third picture shows each subsequent requests from the client to the server through a WebSocket, and how NginX is asking authorization to Django.
-When NginX receives the reques, it sends a sub-request to Django, asking for permission to proxy the request to Shiny and return the response to the client.
+When NginX receives the request, it sends a sub-request to Django, asking for permission to proxy the request to Shiny and return the response to the client.
 If Django says yes (HTTP 200), NginX proxies the request to Shiny.
 If Django says no (HTTP 403 or any other error code), NginX rejects the request by returning